joakimk/devbox-tools/README.md

 Vagrant based development environment that allows you to develop multiple projects in one VM.

-It autodetects dependencies a bit like heroku, uses docker for services like postgres and can cache both code and data for quicker installs.
+It autodetects dependencies a bit like heroku, uses docker for services (like postgres) and can cache both code and data for quicker installs.

-It was created to be able to have easy and reproducable development environments for many projects and libraries without having to run multiple VMs.

 ## Setting up your organizations devbox repo

-This oneliner will setup a devbox repo to host the vagrant VM and your customizations.
+This oneliner will setup a devbox repo to host the Vagrant VM and your customizations.

     mkdir devbox && cd devbox && git clone git@github.com:joakimk/devbox_tools.git && devbox_tools/bootstrap

-    # Customize "Vagrantfile" if needed (change box image, etc).
+* Customize "Vagrantfile" if needed (change box image, etc).
 The base box must have docker support.
 See http://www.vagrantbox.es/.
-    # Customize TOOLS_VERSION in "start" (if you want to lock down the devbox_tools version)
+* Customize TOOLS_VERSION in "start" (if you want to lock down the devbox_tools version)

+Then start:

     ./start

 If it works as intended, you can now push your devbox repo somewhere so you can install it on other computers.

 ## Running the VM on other computers

     git clone git@github.com:YOUR\_ORG/devbox.git && cd devbox && ./start.sh

 ## Daily workflow inside the VM